WTO Dispute Settlement Bulletin

 European Communities: Selected Customs Matters (WT/DS315)

-At the DSB meeting on 21 March 2005, a panel was established to examine United States' concerns that the European Communities customs law is applied in a non-uniform manner and that the EC does not maintain a forum for the prompt review and correction of administrative action relating to customs matters.
-Australia has joined the dispute as a third party.
+We understand that the panel circulated its final report to the principal parties in March 2006.
+The final report has not yet been circulated to other WTO members.
+The dispute relates to the United States' claims that the European Communities (EC's) customs law is applied in a non-uniform manner and that the EC does not maintain a forum for the prompt review and correction of administrative action relating to customs matters.
+Australia is a third party to the dispute, as are Argentina, Brazil, China, Hong Kong - China, India, Japan, Korea, and Chinese Taipei.

-The next regular DSB Meeting will be held on 19 May 2005.
+The next regular DSB meetings will be held on 9 May and 17 May 2006.